6uhrmittag/PersonalKnowledgeBase/docs/trans/HRT_E_Journal.md

 I don't have much to say about these weeks to be honest.
 After the more higher levels and obvious changes around 8, I don't really notice obvious changes right now.
 Guess I just live?!
 Much of it is more psychological, I think.
 Enjoying the calm sea after leaving a long storm behind.
 A lot of adjusting, exploring, enjoying and relaxing.

+# Week 15 - 29.04.2025

+- Dosage: Mid (6 mg/week); 0.12 ml or 12 Units of the U100 Scale.
+- Time: 07:00

+notes:

+Not much to say; buut I feel a bit better than 2 days ago, when I wrote the short note on _Week 11 to Week 14_.
+Could be just the sun.
+Could also be the levels at the end of the week, or just life ¯\(°_o)/¯ lol.